Robert S. Poston: Career

 Poston's first clinical appointment started in July 2002 under his mentor, Bartley Griffith at the University of Maryland School of Medicine.
 With Griffith's guidance, he pursued his niche in NIH clinical research and off-pump robotic CABG, establishing a national reputation in these areas.
 Subsequently, he was recruited to become the chief of cardiac surgery at Boston University in March 2008.

 Poston came to Boston Medical Center as the chief of Cardiac Surgery with a mandate to establish a program in robotic coronary bypass surgery.
 As a result of a major marketing campaign by the hospital and Poston's outreach to local cardiologists, the program quickly attracted patients not only from their traditional catchment area but from widely throughout New England.

-Poston's was recruited by another important mentor, Rainer Gruessner, chairman of surgery at University of Arizona Medical Center.
-With Gruessner's support and the recruitment of an expert in thoracic robotics, Farid Gharagozloo, Poston built the highest volume academic center for robotic CT surgery in the country in 2012-13.
-Gruessner subsequently moved from Tucson to Brooklyn NY in hopes of recreating a similar program at SUNY-Downstate and recruited Dr. Poston to lead their CT surgery division.
+Poston was recruited by another important mentor, Rainer Gruessner, chairman of surgery at University of Arizona Medical Center.
+With Gruessner's support and the recruitment of an expert in thoracic robotics, Farid Gharagozloo, Poston built the highest volume academic center for robotic CT surgery in the country in 2012-13 and performed the world's first robotic LVAD implant procedure.
+Gruessner subsequently moved from Tucson to Brooklyn NY in hopes of recreating a similar program at SUNY-Downstate and recruited Poston to lead their CT surgery division.

 At SUNY-Downstate Medical Center Poston started another robotic CT surgical program in Brooklyn.
 Similar to Boston and Tucson, he arrived in Brooklyn knowing that robotic cardiac surgery had never been done in that city up to that point.
 This robotic option was accepted by the referring cardiology group, led by Dr. Jonathan Marmur.

-In 2013 Robert Poston, joined the Department of Cardiovascular Surgery at St. Francis Medical Center in New Jersey.

-In 2022, Robert Poston joined the surgical staff of Mercy Health Lourdes in Paducah, Kentucky.
+Poston has also served in leadership roles outside of academic institutions including as Chairman of the Department of Cardiovascular Surgery at St. Francis Medical Center in New Jersey in 2013-15 and as Medical Director of CT surgery at Mercy Health Lourdes in Paducah, Kentucky in 2025.